razorpay/blade/rfcs/2021-19-02-units-for-typography-and-layout.md

 - [Lesser known facts](#lesser-known-facts)

 # Summary
 To render anything on the screen we need some space so in order to define that space we also need to define a unit of that measurement.
-There are different types of units like `px`, `rems`, `ems`, `percentages` etc.
+There are different types of units like `px`, `rems`, `ems`, `percentages`, `dp` etc.

 This RFC discusses about why and what units we will be using in our design system.